Félix Hernández: 2011 season: Debut of King's Court

 On May 28, 2011, a special cheering section for Hernández, dubbed "King's Court", debuted in Safeco Field on the foul territory side of the left field foul pole.
-The creation of the Mariners marketing director, it marked the first time in Major League Baseball that a stadium promotion was designed around a popular player.
+The creation of the Mariners marketing director, it marked the first time in MLB that a stadium promotion was designed around a popular player.
 By popular demand, the cheering section was expanded from two to three sections – Sections 148, 149, and 150 – by the end of the year.
 Seats were sold at a discount and the ticket price included a yellow "King Félix" T-shirt and a yellow placard imprinted with a large "K" to wave when cheering for strikeouts by Hernández.
 "King's Court" was typically occupied by about 1,500 fans on days that Hernández started.
-Hernández reportedly liked the cheering squad, but was able to maintain his focus and defer to temptation to throw a fastball on an 0–2 count in response to his cheering fans.
-Whenever there was a marquee pitching matchup or a big game in which Hernández pitched, another King's Court was added in the upper deck directly above the typical King's Court.
+Hernández reportedly liked the cheering squad but was able to maintain his focus and defer to temptation to throw a fastball on an 0–2 count in response to his cheering fans.
+Whenever there was a marquee pitching matchup or a big game in which Hernández pitched, another King's Court was added in the upper deck directly above the regular King's Court.
 These added sections were called the "High Court".
 The Court remained a fixture throughout Hernández's tenure in Seattle.

-In 2011, Hernández was selected to the American League All-Star Team for the second time.
+Hernández was selected to the All-Star Game for the second time.
 He represented the Mariners alongside rookie starter Michael Pineda and closer Brandon League.

-On August 31, 2011, Hernández struck out nine batters, giving him 204 strikeouts to that point in the season.
-It marked the third straight season in which he reached 200+ strikeouts.
+On August 31, Hernández struck out nine batters, giving him 204 strikeouts to that point in the season.
+It marked the third consecutive season in which he reached 200 strikeouts.

-2012 season
+2012 season: Perfect game

-Hernández was selected for his third All-Star Game on July 1.
-He did not pitch in the July 3 game after AL Team manager, Ron Washington, stated Hernández's 113 pitches thrown on July 1 was the deciding factor.
+Hernández was selected for his third All-Star Game on July 1, 2012.
+He did not pitch in the July 3 game after AL manager, Ron Washington, stated Hernández's 113 pitches thrown on July 1 was the deciding factor.
 Hernández pitched his third shutout over his past eight starts when he recorded a 1–0 win over the Yankees on August 4.
 He gave up two hits and won his sixth decision in a row, the third-longest stretch of his career.

 On August 15, Hernández threw the first perfect game in Mariners history and the 23rd perfect game in MLB history.
 He recorded 12 strikeouts, five of which were in the last two innings, against the Tampa Bay Rays in a 1–0 victory.
-It was the fourth no-hitter in team history and Hernández joined Randy Johnson and Chris Bosio as the only Mariners pitchers to throw individual no-hitters.
+It was the fourth no-hitter in team history, and Hernández joined Randy Johnson and Chris Bosio as the only Mariners pitchers to throw individual no-hitters.
 One of the club's no-hitters was combined, needing six pitchers to do so on June 8 against the Dodgers.
-His perfect game was the last no-hitter thrown in the American League for the next three years, until his Japanese teammate, Hisashi Iwakuma succeeded him on August 12, 2015.
+His perfect game was the last no-hitter thrown in the AL for the next three years, until his teammate, Hisashi Iwakuma succeeded him on August 12, 2015.

+Hernández led the AL with five shutouts.